Go to Departments and Program Offerings

 Melondie Carter, Dean; Professor and Distinguished Chair, Nursing

-Gretchen S. McDaniel, Associate Dean of Graduate Programs; Professor
+Jill L. Cunningham, Associate Dean of Graduate Programs; Chair, Family Nurse Practitioner Department; Professor

 Terri M. Cahoon, Chair, Department of Nurse Anesthesia; Associate Professor